fatmanspanda/EmuHoverPractice/README.md

 Emulator Lua script for BizHawk to practice hovering.
-Based off of [Hyphen-ated's tool of the same purpose](https://github.com/Hyphen-ated/HoverPractice); with help from [raekuul](https://github.com/raekuul) and myramong.
+Based off of [Hyphen-ated's tool of the same purpose](https://github.com/Hyphen-ated/HoverPractice); with help from [raekuul](https://github.com/raekuul), myramong, and pinkus.

 ## Using this tool
 This script will only run on a recognized version of the [NMG practice hack](https://milde.no/lttp/).
 On starting, it will attempt to use the practice menu to teleport to Turtle Rock.